“Germans time and again moral world champions”? EU criticism of Merkel – Seehofer gives explosive rating

 Munich – 1553 refugees from the burned down Asylum camp Moria on Lesbos should so after Germany come.
 That is the compromise of GroKo out CDU/ CSU and SPD under the direction of Chancellor Angela Merkel (CDU).

 According to Horst Seehofer (CSU) this number is appropriate.
-Of the Federal Minister of the Interior referred in an interview with the Picture on sunday on estimates of the Refugee numbers 2020 and said: “As things stand now, we will take in fewer than 100,000 migrants this year.”
+Of the Federal Minister of the Interior referred in an interview with the Picture on sunday (behind a payment barrier) on estimates of the Refugee numbers 2020 and said: “As things stand now, we will take in fewer than 100,000 migrants this year.”

 Horst Seehofer: Federal Minister of the Interior criticizes the Federal Government’s approach to Moria refugees